PrabaV88/MBAI5310G-AI-Programming-Prabaseelan-Vettivelu/Assignment_4/README.md

 ---

-## 15. Business Interpretation
+## 16. Business Interpretation

 The Decision Tree model performed reasonably well for a first business classification model.
-A testing accuracy of approximately **73.17%** suggests that the model can correctly classify a meaningful portion of members.
+A testing accuracy of approximately **74.39%** suggests that the model can correctly classify a meaningful portion of members.

 However, the model does not identify all at-risk members.
-The recall score of approximately **56.25%** means that some at-risk members are missed.
+The recall score of **56.25%** means that some at-risk members are missed.

 Since FitLife Studio’s goal is to reduce membership churn, the model should be used as a **screening tool** rather than a final decision-making system.